 Why Teachers Make Great Real Estate Agents

-10 Reasons Teachers Make Awesome Real Estate Agents
+10 Reasons Teachers Make Great Real Estate Agents

 If you weren’t aware already, I used to be an 8th grade math teacher.
 Last year I decided to choose a different path for my life which has currently led me to being a real estate agent.
 When I first came into the business, a lot of my fellow agents were saying that teachers make wonderful agents.
 I then started to learn that so many of them were also teachers previously.
 As I thought about it a little more, I realized that there really are some hard to find traits that teachers generally seem to have compared to the average person.
 Honestly, I would always think there is NO way that the average person can survive teaching.